Mapping the World to Find Erroneous Business Listings

 Sometimes that index might include a business and a landmark within the same cell.
 While that could be correct in some instances, such as a shop appearing within the Empire State Building, Often its an error, and sometimes even an intentional error.
 People will sometimes enter incorrect information into a geographic system like this to try to gain some kind of advantage.

-A patent granted to Google this past Christmas day explores an approach to finding errors in business listings using the kind of cell, or grid, system that I mentioned above.
+A patent granted to Google this past Christmas day explores an approach to finding erroneous business listings using the kind of cell, or grid, system that I mentioned above.
 As it tells us:

 For example, a pizzeria may be overlaid on the same address as a famous landmark or point of interest like the Empire State Building or the Golden Gate Bridge.